using-system/devops/k8s/cka/9-Exercise_question.md

  - Command to create role
  - Command to create rolebinding (mapped to user)
  - Command to create rolebinding (mapped to service account)

+# Exercise 12

+ - View pod log without client
+ - View in live containers on a k8s node
+ - How to view ingress classes
+ - Check rights for service account
+ - Map a RoleBinding to a clusterole
+ - Append data in a text file